Your Guide to Healthy Weight Loss: Facts, Myths, and Strategies

 Myth #10: “Weight loss is only about willpower”

-Emily specializes in a wide range of conditions, from bone health and coeliac disease to diabetes and PCOS.
+Emily specialises in a wide range of conditions, from bone health and coeliac disease to diabetes and PCOS.
 Whether you need support with weight loss or simply want to adopt a healthier lifestyle, Emily can provide the guidance and support you need.

 Make an appointment today at Iluka Medical Centre.